When start-up entrepreneurs hear funding, their minds immediately go to investor funding sources such as venture capital and angel investors.

 Government Grants and Incentives

-Government grants and incentives are valuable resources for startups seeking funding to support innovative projects and initiatives.
+Government grants and incentives are valuable resources for startups seeking funding that maintain funding to support innovative projects and initiatives.

 Many governments offer grants, tax credits, and subsidies to encourage entrepreneurship, innovation, and economic development across various industries.
 These programs support activities such as research and development, technology adoption, workforce training, export promotion, sustainability initiatives, or infrastructure investments.